-One of the main challenges that the industry will face in the coming years is a significant increase in the surplus of solids non fat (SNF) on the Canadian market.
-The CDC will continue to provide support and leadership to develop valued-added markets for SNF by fostering industry initiatives that aim to increase utilization of SNF.
-The CDC will also ensure that the industry has access to regular and updated forecasts on SNF demand and production.
+One of the main challenges that the industry will continue to face in the coming years is a significant increase in the surplus of solids non fat (SNF) on the Canadian market.
+The CDC will continue to provide support and leadership in proposing, analyzing and putting measures in place that will either reduce or help manage this surplus.
+For example, the CDC is working with AAFC to design, launch and administer the Dairy Innovation and Investment Fund (DIIF), a program to support innovation and investment into projects that add value to SNF.
+The CDC is also working with industry partners to create a suite of programs that will complement the DIIF and encourage investments in processing facilities.